-This Standard, issued in August 2011, supersedes AASB 127 Consolidated and Separate Financial Statements and Int 112 Consolidation - Special Purpose Entities,
+This Standard, issued in August 2011, supersedes AASB 127 Consolidated and Separate Financial Statements and Int 112 Consolidation - Special Purpose Entities, introducing a number of changes to accounting treatments.

 Mandatory application of this Standard was deferred by one year for not-for-profit entities by AASB 2012-10 Amendments to Australian Accounting Standards - Transition Guidance and Other Amendments.
 The adoption of the new Standard has no financial impact for the Western Australian Museum as it doesn't impact accounting for related bodies and the Western Australian Museum has no interests in other entities.